Peter with his record

 that we brought back of Dave and

 Mary Anne’s house.
 They would have likely been two steps.
-Now they reside
+Now they

 on the hearth at The Hut.